huggingface/blog/falconmamba.md

 Transformers, based on the attention mechanism, are the dominant architecture used in all the strongest large language models today.
 Yet, the attention mechanism is fundamentally limited in processing large sequences due to the increase in compute and memory costs with sequence length.
 Various alternative architectures, in particular State Space Language Models (SSLMs), tried to address the sequence scaling limitation but fell back in performance compared to SoTA transformers.

-With FalconMamba, we demonstrate that sequence scaling limitation can indeed be overcome without loss in performance.
-FalconMamba is based on the original Mamba architecture, proposed in [*Mamba: Linear-Time Sequence Modeling with Selective State Spaces*](https://arxiv.org/abs/2312.00752), with the addition of extra RMS normalization layers to ensure stable training at scale.
-This choice of architecture ensures that FalconMamba:
+With Falcon Mamba, we demonstrate that sequence scaling limitation can indeed be overcome without loss in performance.
+Falcon Mamba is based on the original Mamba architecture, proposed in [*Mamba: Linear-Time Sequence Modeling with Selective State Spaces*](https://arxiv.org/abs/2312.00752), with the addition of extra RMS normalization layers to ensure stable training at scale.
+This choice of architecture ensures that Falcon Mamba:
 * can process sequences of arbitrary length without any increase in memory storage, in particular, fitting on a single A10 24GB GPU.
 * takes a constant amount of time to generate a new token, regardless of the size of the context (see this [section](#hardware-performance))

 ## Model training

-FalconMamba was trained with ~ 5500GT of data, mainly composed of RefinedWeb data with addition of high-quality technical data and code data from public sources.
+Falcon Mamba was trained with ~ 5500GT of data, mainly composed of RefinedWeb data with addition of high-quality technical data and code data from public sources.
 We used constant learning rate for the most of the training, followed by a relatively short learning rate decay stage.
 In this last stage, we also added a small portion of high-quality curated data to further enhance model performance.

 ## Evaluations